trbehera/docs/docs/client-sdk/client-sdk-reference-guide.md

 The intent of PSI is described in the SDO Protocol specification.
 Basically, PSI provides the Owner Server with a way to inform a module what to expect during the next two service info sequences (such as, DSI and OSI).
 The module should use this information to prepare itself for the subsequent exchanges.

 PSI is an ASCII string containing one or more 2-tuple of the format `[module-name][module-data]`.
 The SDK parses the PSI string and locates the module specified by module-name.
-If this module is not found, the SDK ignores it and continues with the next PSI touple in the string.
+If this module is not found, the SDK ignores it and continues with the next PSI tuple in the string.

 The `[module-data]` is a key-value pair where the value is optional (depending on the key) and is encoded as `key~value` (the ‘~’ char is the delimiter).
 The SDK will parse this substring to extract the key and value.

 If the module is found, the SDK invokes the modules callback function with type `SDO_SI_SET_PSI` and passes the module-data to it in the sv parameter.
 The key is contained in `sv.key` and the value if present, is in `sv.value`.
 If no value is present, the `sv.value` will be `NULL`.
 The module is expected to process the key-value and return either success or failure.
-A failure response will cause the entire onboarding sequence to fail and the Application must retry it at a later time.
+A failure response will cause the entire onboarding sequence to fail and the Application must retry it later.
 In most cases the Owner Server will use PSI to allow the module to perform basic initialization and setup for the following DSI and OSI rounds in terms of allocating resources, and others.

 From a format standpoint, both key and value are `NULL` terminated ASCII strings.
 The value may optionally contain base64 encoded binary data.
-A PSI string could contain multiple 2-touples with the same module-name.
+A PSI string could contain multiple 2-tuples with the same module-name.
 In this case, the SDK will invoke the same module multiple times, once for each occurrence of module-name in the PSI string.
 The corresponding key-value pairs will be passed in each of these invocations.
 The `count` parameter will act as an ‘index’ starting at 0 for the first invocation and incremented for subsequent invocations.

 !!! note
 	The PSI is considered the module configuration data and is independent of the DSI (see next section), which is the device information.
 The number of PSI elements is hence decoupled from the number of DSI elements.
 If the module wishes to retain either the key of value parameters for later use, it must make a local copy of the contents.
 The pointers passed during the invocation will be invalid after the callback returns to the SDK.